Please select the country or location you would like to see content from.

 How can I prevent stroke?

-Common risk factors for a strokes include high blood pressure, smoking, a history of atrial fibrillation (a type of irregular heart beat), diabetes and high cholesterol.
-These are known as cardiovascular disease risk factors.
+Common risk factors for strokes include high blood pressure, smoking, a history of atrial fibrillation (a type of irregular heart beat), diabetes and high cholesterol levels - these are all cardiovascular disease risk factors.

 Dietary changes such as reducing salt, cholesterol, saturated and trans-fat intake can reduce the overall risk of stroke.
-Exercising daily, even for small periods can help improve general health and further reduce the risk of stroke.
+Exercising daily, even for small periods can help improve general health and further reduce the risk of stroke as can stopping smoking and drinking less than 14 units of alcohol a week.

 Some risk factors such as high blood pressure, diabetes and high cholesterol can be treated with medication alongside lifestyle changes, so if you are concerned you have any of these, see your doctor for advice.